A Version of this Essay Appears in the 2016 Gun Digest

 It would have been a trivial matter to rechamber the rifle to take the .297/.230 Rook round; and modifying the breechblock for centerfire ammunition would not have been difficult.
 Furthermore, Stevens did in fact have a business presence in the UK at the time.
 Their London agency was located less than a mile from Leeson’s shop.
 Although in its 1905 catalog for US sales, Stevens describes the Favorite as “…not made for centerfire cartridges…” the company clearly understood the British market.

-The earliest advertisement for their guns in the Illustrated London News, dated 1904, clearly states that the “Favourite” (spelled in the British manner) was available in .297/.230 Rook, a classic centerfire round.
+The earliest advertisement for their guns I was able to find was in the Illustrated London News for November 19th, 1904, which clearly states that the “Favourite” (spelled in the British manner) was available in .297/.230 Rook, a classic centerfire round.
 In other words, the gun Leeson sold was an “export model” made specifically for the UK market.
 Leeson’s shop records and those of the J. Stevens Arms & Tool Company are not accessible (and may no longer exist) so it’s impossible to know for sure how many such “American rook rifles” may have been produced, but they cannot be very common.

 The Leeson gun has several features that were available as special order from the factory, even for American customers.
 Among these are the tang rear sight and the folding Lyman front sight.
 These were likely requested by whomever placed the order through Leeson's shop.